sweetcode-com/frank/README.md

 - node
 - Freemius account
-- SimilarWeb account (create an API key in the settings)
+- Similarweb account (create an API key in the settings)

 ## Installation